-Currently, there remains considerable variation in the quality of services provided across the home support market.
+Currently, there remains considerable variation in the quality of services provided across the Supported Living market.
 In order to improve the quality of these services, change is required.
 This needs to be underpinned and informed by a more cohesive approach to standardised monitoring for commissioning staff in order to undertake their duties.
 Additionally it will ensure provider compliance against the Flexible Contracting Arrangement.

-These standards are applicable to home support services which are procured under the Flexible Contracting Arrangement.
+These standards are applicable to Supported Living services which are procured under the Flexible Contracting Arrangement.
 Service Standards establish a minimum level of performance to meet the compliance required by the market.

-It is important that all home support providers own and incorporate them into their own organisation if we are to improve home support services to the service users of Birmingham.
+It is important that all Supported Living providers own and incorporate them into their own organisation if we are to improve Supported Living services to the service users of Birmingham.